cmungall/gosf2github/README.md

 use this account to generate the token.
 This may be better than having everything show up under your own personal account

-The account requires admin priveleges for the repository.
+The account requires admin privileges for the repository.

 CREDITS: